-- Supplementary information provided with the Common Application Form will be sent to maintaining LAs by the same date. - 14.
-Harrow shall, in consultation with the admission authorities within Harrow's area and within the framework of the Pan-London timetable in Schedule 3A, determine and state here its own timetable for the processing of preference data and the application of published oversubscription criteria. - 15.
-Harrow will accept late applications only if they are late for a good reason, deciding each case on its own merits. - 16.
+- 15. Harrow will accept late applications only if they are late for a good reason, deciding each case on its own merits. - 16.
 Where such applications contain preferences for schools in other LAs, Harrow will forward the details to maintaining LAs via the PLR as they are received.
 Harrow will accept late applications which are considered to be on time within the terms of the home LA's scheme. - 17.
-The latest date for the upload to the PLR of late applications which are considered to be on-time within the terms of the home LA's scheme is 12 December 2018. - 18.
-Where an applicant moves from one participating home LA to another after submitting an on-time application under the terms of the former home LA's scheme, the new home LA will accept the application as on-time up to 12 December 2018, on the basis that an on-time application already exists within the Pan-London system. - 19.
-Harrow will participate in the application data checking exercise scheduled between 13 December 2018 and 2 January 2019 in the Pan-London timetable in Schedule 3A. - 20.
+The latest date for the upload to the PLR of late applications which are considered to be on-time within the terms of the home LA's scheme is 10December 2021. - 18.
+Where an applicant moves from one participating home LA to another after submitting an on-time application under the terms of the former home LA's scheme, the new home LA will accept the application as on-time up to 9December 2021, on the basis that an on-time application already exists within the Pan-London system. - 19.
+Harrow will participate in the application data checking exercise scheduled between 13 December 2021 and 4 January 2022 in the Pan-London timetable in Schedule 3A. - 20.
 All preferences for schools within Harrow will be considered by the relevant admission authorities without reference to rank order to comply with paragraph 1.9 of the School Admissions Code 2014.
 When the admission authorities within Harrow have provided a list of applicants in criteria order to Harrow, Harrow shall, for each applicant to its schools for whom more than one potential offer is available, use the highest ranked preference to decide which single potential offer to make.
 [This is the 'Equal Preference System'.] - 21.
-Harrow will carry out all reasonable checks to ensure that pupil rankings are correctly held in its LAS before uploading data to the PLR. - 22.
-Harrow will upload the highest potential offer available to an applicant for a maintained school or academy in Harrow to the PLR by 1 February 2019.
-The PLR will transmit the highest potential offer specified by the Maintaining LA to the Home LA. - 23.
+Harrow will carry out all reasonable checks to ensure that pupil rankings are correctly held in its LAS for all maintained schools and academies in Harrow before uploading data to the PLR. - 22.
+Harrow will upload the highest potential offer available to an applicant for a maintained school or academy in Harrow to the PLR by 31 January 2022.The PLR will transmit the highest potential offer specified by the Maintaining LA to the Home LA. - 23.
 The LAS of Harrow will eliminate, as a Home LA, all but the highest ranked offer where an applicant has more than one potential offer across Maintaining LAs submitting information within deadline to the PLR.
-This will involve exchanges of preference outcomes between the LAS and the PLR (in accordance with the iterative timetable published in the Business User Guide) which will continue until notification that a steady state has been achieved, or until 14 February 2019 if this is sooner.
+This will involve exchanges of preference outcomes between the LAS and the PLR (in accordance with the iterative timetable published in the Business User Guide) which will continue until notification that a steady state has been achieved, or until 11 February 2022 if this is sooner.